Prodigy Finance - April 30, 2019

 Whether you’re looking at a FICO Score, a VantageScore or a credit score determined by a different company, you’ll get a number that falls between 300 and 850.

 On this scale, 850 is a perfect credit score and 300 is the worst.
 Typically speaking, anything over 700 is considered a good score.
-Anything less and banks are unlikely to offer you high amounts of credit with reasonable interest rates.
+Anything less and banks are unlikely to offer you high credit limits or the most favourable interest rates.

 The two most common credit scores are: